rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

-# Self-assessment for External Secrets Operator
+# Self-assessment for External Secrets Operator (ESO)

 ## Table of contents